stennety/mywebsite/_posts/2024-06-10-my-travel-ide-setup.md

 [^dont-want-to]: Let's just pretend that I _don't want_ to pay for business class, not that I _can't_...
 [^lsps-neovim]: For example, if you use the `mason` plugin, downloading an LSP is super easy, barely an inconvenience.
+[^sidebar]: I remember missing the project navigation bar when I switched over from CLion and VsCode to neovim.
+Two weeks in I couldn't remember why I ever missed it and just appreciated the extra screen real estate.
+It's hard to imagine, but trust me, there are much better alternatives.
+Such as having fuzzy file finders pop up on demand, rather than having the project navigation, the menu bar etc. take up so much screen.